- Riding RTA

 Click on the bullet points below, to learn more about "Riding LACRTA" . . .

 Schedules, Fares & Maps

 The RTA Fixed Route bus system consists of 7 regularly scheduled routes and 6 routes on Saturday.
 RTA's Fixed Route service operates six days a week, 359 days a year with individual route times varying by season.
-LACRTA uses a flag stop method for the bus to stop.
+ACRTA uses a flag stop method for the bus to stop.
 Simply stand by the curb of one of our bus routes and raise your hand to flag down the bus as it approaches.
 Do not approach the bus until it has made a complete stop and the doors open.
 If there are passengers alighting from the bus, stand back and allow them to clear the step well before you enter the bus.

 The Americans with Disabilities Act of 1990 (ADA) mandates equal opportunity in employment, transportation, telecommunications, and places of public accommodations for individuals with disabilities.
-As a local transit provider, the ADA had a significant impact on the kind of services LACRTA offers.
-As such, the LACRTA offers complementary paratransit service, know locally as UPLIFT; fixed route buses provide special accommodations for the disabled; the Transfer Station is ADA accessible; and more.
+As a local transit provider, the ADA had a significant impact on the kind of services ACRTA offers.
+As such, the ACRTA offers complementary paratransit service, know locally as UPLIFT; fixed route buses provide special accommodations for the disabled; the Transfer Station is ADA accessible; and more.
 You can find more information at the links below . . .

 - Community Connections

 ACRTA is appreciative of our community partners!
 The daily collaboration and coordination with our partners is beneficial to the entire community.
 Every day, someone's quality of life is improved through the transportation services/options provided through ACRTA.
 Our sincerest gratitude is offered to the selfless actions of selfless individuals who help make the services provided at ACRTA possible.

 Thank you!
 Click on the links below to visit the websites of our community partners.